The Snare of the Abyss

 Part two- The Bookkeeper

 The next four weeks went by in a joyous blur.
 Since the moment Father Argo received his approval for his transfer request, his work had become his pleasure.
-Work in the Vatican archives meant Father Argo could finally move from the political and immoral nature of the Roman curia.
+He spent his days within the Roman Curia, finishing small tasks until his transfer was finalized.
+Work in the Vatican archives meant Father Argo could finally move from the political and immoral nature of the Roman Curia.
 Now, the young priest could focus on his passion.
 Now, he could have peace.
 After his final day in his own personal hell, Father Argo made his way to the Apostolic Archives.
 However, one cannot simply enter the Vatican’s Library.
 In his acceptance Letter, Father Argo had been assigned to work under Dr. Carolyn Shev, his handler.
 The letter further detailed that Argo was to meet with the Doctor in the Vatican museum at 8:00 sharp.

 The morning that the pair were to meet.
 Father Argo found himself arriving at the museum earlier than he had planned.